-Several factors must be considered in shared decision-making about the choice of inhaler device for the individual patient (Box 3-21, p.99), starting with the choice of the medication itself.
+Several factors must be considered in shared decision-making about the choice of inhaler device for the individual patient (Box 5-1, p.109), starting with the choice of the medication itself:

 - Which medication class(es) or individual medication(s) does the patient need to relieve and control symptoms and to prevent asthma exacerbations?
-The approach in GINA Track 1 (Box 3-5, p.58) is preferred, because the use of ICS-formoterol as an anti-inflammatory reliever reduces the risk of severe exacerbations and urgent health care utilization compared with using a SABA reliever.
+The approach in GINA Track 1 (Box 4-3, p.74) is preferred, because the use of ICS-formoterol as an anti-inflammatory reliever reduces the risk of severe exacerbations and urgent healthcare utilization compared with using a short-acting beta2 agonist (SABA) reliever.
 The Track 1 approach also avoids the risks associated with SABA over-use, and allows simple adjustment across treatment steps with a single medication for both symptom relief and delivery of ICS-containing treatment.
-Most studies of MART with ICS-formoterol, and all studies of asneeded-only ICS-formoterol have used a DPI. - Which inhaler devices are available to the patient for these medications?
-The choice of device for any particular medication class in an individual country is often limited.
+Most studies of maintenance-and-reliever therapy (MART) with ICS-formoterol, and all studies of as-needed-only ICS-formoterol have used a DPI. - Which inhaler devices are available to the patient for these medications?
+The choice of device for any particular medication class in each country is often limited.
 Consider local availability, access, and cost to the patient.
 Where more than one medication is needed, a single (combination) inhaler is preferable to multiple inhalers.
 Also consider the patient's age, since DPIs are not suitable for most children aged ≤5 years and some elderly patients; pMDIs with spacers remain essential for such patients. - Can the patient use the available device(s) correctly after training?
 This may be determined by factors including physical dexterity, coordination, inspiratory flow, and cognitive status.
 Different inhaler types require different inhalation techniques, so it is preferable to avoid prescribing a pMDI and DPI for the same patient.
 Incorrect inhaler technique increases risk of severe asthma exacerbations.

 - What are the environmental implications of the available inhaler(s)?
-This has become an important part of inhaler selection, particularly with regard to the propellants in pMDIs, but also related to inhaler manufacture and potential recycling.
-However, clinicians need to be aware of the potential to place an additional burden on patients of so-called 'green guilt', which could impact negatively on adherence and increase the risk of exacerbations. - Is the patient satisfied with the medication and inhaler?
-The best inhaler for each patient is likely to be the one that they prefer and are able to use, as this promotes adherence and reduces risk of exacerbations and adverse effects. - In follow-up, review symptom control, asthma exacerbations and adverse events, and check the patient's ability to use their inhaler(s) correctly, ideally at each visit.
+This has become an important part of inhaler selection, with particular consideration of carbon emissions due to the propellants in pMDIs, but also of environmental effects of inhaler manufacture and potential recycling.
+However, clinicians need to be aware of the potential to place the additional burden of 'green guilt' on patients, as this could reduce adherence and increase the risk of exacerbations. - Is the patient satisfied with the medication and inhaler?
+The best inhaler for each patient is likely to be the one that they prefer and can use correctly, as this promotes adherence and reduces risk of exacerbations and adverse effects.

+In follow-up, review symptom control, asthma exacerbations and adverse events, and check the patient's ability to use their inhaler(s) correctly, ideally at each visit.

-ADHERENCE WITH MEDICATIONS AND WITH OTHER ADVICE
+ADHERENCE WITH MEDICATION AND WITH OTHER ADVICE